Bioconductor/EuroBioC2023/content/workshop-payment.md

 **Registration fee:** 100 Euros

 Thank you for your registration to a EuroBioc2023 workshop.
 Your place at the workshop is only confirmed once the payment has been made.
-You can do this either via the PayPal "Add to cart" button below (choose this to pay with credit card) or via bank transfer.
+You can do this either via the "Pay with PayPal" button below (choose this to pay with credit card) or via bank transfer.

 ## Payment Options